-Sister Selina Lilly (Lil) McKenzie was born in Ballarat on 4 March 1882.
+Sister Selina Lilly (Lil) Mackenzie (sometimes spelt McKenzie) was born in Ballarat on 4 March 1882.

 In 1907, after three years training at the Ballarat District Hospital, Lil qualified in general nursing.
 She moved to the Women's Hospital in Melbourne, where she obtained a mid-wifery certificate after 10 months.
 She then travelled to New Zealand, and continued her studies at the Otaki Hospital.
 By 1914, she was Matron of a private hospital in Taihape (approximately 150 miles north of Wellington).

 Lil returned to Ballarat after the outbreak of war, and on 5 October 1915 enlisted in the Australian Army Nursing Service.
 She was 33 years old, and despite 11 years nursing at a senior level, she was given the lowest rank: staff nurse.
 Lil embarked for Egypt shortly after enlistment, reporting for duty at the 1st Australian General Hospital (AGH) in Heliopolis, Egypt, on 9 December 1915.

 The 1st AGH was housed in the Heliopolis Palace Hotel, a grand building on the north-eastern edge of Cairo with rooms of marble and alabaster.
 Planned as a 520-bed hospital, by June 1915 it held nearly 2,500 patients.
 The hospital expanded into nearby buildings: the racecourse, the casino, the barracks of the Egyptian Army, and Luna Park where the ticket office became an operating theatre and the skating rink, bandstand and scenic railway became wards.
 These hospital arrangements are well documented in Lil's photographs.